a-elfateh/GCP/README.md

 # GCP
 A repo containting mini projects and guided tutorials on the Google Cloud Platform

 I segregated this repo into sub-topics, with each topic containing related services and documents.
+Will start small and then grow 😁

 ## Topics:
 1. Networking